CAREER

 For more information you may email

-How to Apply: To apply or make inquiries and/or apply, email your credentials or questions to Jeff Hetrick at .
-Submit a resume, cover letter, 3 professional references, and BIA Form 4432 (if claiming Indian Preference).
-Communications will be treated in confidence and resumes will be accepted until the position is filled.
-Resume reviews begin immediately.
+How to Apply:Ā Ā To apply or make inquiries and/or apply, email your credentials or questions to Willow Hetrick at .
+Submit a resume, cover letter, and 3 professional references, BIA Form 4432 (if claiming Indian Preference).
+Communications will be treated in confidence and resumes will be accepted until the position is filled. Ā